Raw Data

 Download Sample Data

-To download the file, go to the Data Export page and click on Download All Data Sources Record Counts as CSV.
+To download the file, go to the Data Export page and click Download All Data Sources Record Counts as CSV.
+The download is a ZIP archive containing a single CSV file.

-• data_source_id: The unique identifier for the data source.
-See the Data Source ID Reference for more details.
+data_source_id The unique identifier for the data source.
+See the Data Source ID Reference below.

-• count: The number of records collected for that data source on that date.
+count The number of records collected for that data source during that hour.

 Data Source ID Reference